rogers0404/01-horiseon/README.md

 - Eliminated Classes / Selectors
-    * .search-engine-optimization img
+    * .search-engine-optimization h2
-    * .online-reputation-management img
+    * .online-reputation-management h2
-    * .social-media-marketing img
+    * .social-media-marketing h2
     Reasons: they have the same attributes each other replaced by .content div h2 {} declaration